-(g) Delivery of visa and disposition of Form DS-156.
-In issuing a nonimmigrant visa, the consular officer shall deliver the visaed passport, or the prescribed Form DS-232, which bears the visa, to the alien or, if personal appearance has been waived, to the authorized representative.
-The executed Form DS-156, Nonimmigrant Visa Application, and any additional evidence furnished by the alien in accordance with 41.103(b) shall be retained in the consular files, along with Form DS-156, if received.
+(g) Delivery of visa.
+In issuing a nonimmigrant visa, the consular officer should deliver the visaed passport, or the prescribed Form DS-232, which bears the visa, to the alien or to the alien's authorized representative.
+Any evidence furnished by the alien in accordance with 41.103(b) should be retained in the consular files, along with Form DS-156, if received.

 (h) Disposition of supporting documents.
-Original supporting documents furnished by the alien shall be returned for presentation, if necessary, to the immigration authorities at the port of entry, and a notation to that effect shall be made on the Form DS-156.
+Original supporting documents furnished by the alien should be returned for presentation, if necessary, to the immigration authorities at the port of entry.
 Duplicate copies may be retained in the consular files or scanned into the consular system.

 (a) Grounds for refusal.
-Nonimmigrant visa refusals must be based on legal grounds, such as one or more provisions of INA 212(a), INA 212(e), INA 214(b), (f) or (l) (as added by Section 625 of Pub.
-L. 104-208), INA 221(g), or INA 222(g) or other applicable law.
+Nonimmigrant visa refusals must be based on legal grounds, such as one or more provisions of INA 212(a), INA 212(e), INA 214(b) or (f) or (l) (as added by Section 625 of Pub.
+L. 104-208), INA 221(g), INA 222(g), or other applicable law.
 Certain classes of nonimmigrant aliens are exempted from specific provisions of INA 212(a) under INA 102 and, upon a basis of reciprocity, under INA 212(d)(8).
-When a visa application has been properly completed and executed in accordance with the provisions of INA and the implementing regulations, the consular officer must issue the visa, refuse the visa, or, pursuant to an outstanding order under INA 243(d), discontinue granting the visa.
+When a visa application has been properly completed and executed in accordance with the provisions of the INA and the implementing regulations, the consular officer must issue the visa, refuse the visa, or, pursuant to an outstanding order under INA 243(d), discontinue granting the visa.

 (1) When a consular officer knows or has reason to believe a visa applicant is ineligible and refuses the issuance of a visa, he or she must inform the alien of the ground(s) of ineligibility (unless disclosure is barred under INA 212(b)(2) or (3)) and whether there is, in law or regulations, a mechanism (such as a waiver) to overcome the refusal.
 The officer shall note the reason for the refusal on the application.
 Upon refusing the nonimmigrant visa, the consular officer shall retain the original of each document upon which the refusal was based, as well as each document indicating a possible ground of ineligibility, and should return all other supporting documents supplied by the applicant.